Does your vitamin D level play a role in your COVID-19 risk?

 Past research shows that vitamin D helps prevent respiratory infections.
 In fact, low vitamin D levels raise the risk of both respiratory diseases (like tuberculosis, asthma, and chronic obstructive pulmonary disease) and respiratory infections caused by bacteria and viruses.

 A recent analysis of the best existing studies on vitamin D’s role in viral respiratory infections like colds and flu found that taking vitamin D supplements significantly reduced the risk of developing one of these infections.
-In fact, people who took vitamin D supplements daily or weekly lowered their risk of having at least one acute respiratory infection from 60 percent to 32 percent.
+In fact, people who took vitamin D supplements daily or weekly reduced their risk of at least one acute respiratory infection by 28 percentage points, from 60 percent to 32 percent.

 Another recent scientific analysis found that people with low vitamin D levels were 64 percent more likely to develop community-acquired pneumonia.
 There’s also evidence that low vitamin D levels reduce lung function in general, which may mean a higher risk of COVID-19 complications.